CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Compare-ifupdown2-with-ifupdown.md

 ## IPv6 Address Assignment

-ifupdown2 does not require IPv6 addresses to be configured under an independent **inet6** section.
-All interface configuration is done under the same section.
+ifupdown2 does not require configuring IPv6 addresses under an independent **inet6** section.
+You do all interface configuration under the same section.
 The same is true for the loopback configuration as well.

 ### Single IPv6 Address